slackalaxy/sboutils/README.md

 [i] lxml
 [ ] inkscape
 ```
-Let's see what depends on **libgnome**, by `sboask dependent libgnome`.
-I have it installed, as well as most of it dependent SlackBuilds:
+Let's see what depends on **libgnome**, by `dependent`.
+I have it installed, as well as most of the SlackBuilds dependent on it:
 ```
 bash-5.1$ sboask dependent libgnome
 --- dependencies: ([i] installed, [ ] not installed)